8 minute read

 Looping Over VELO Clusters in Allen

-First you parallelize in the number of events, by calling the CUDA kernel with a number of blocks equal to the number of the events, and you choose the event number using const unsigned event_number = parameters.dev_event_list[blockIdx.x];.
+First, you parallelize over the number of events by calling the CUDA kernel with a number of blocks equal to the number of events.
+You select the event number with:

 const auto event_number_of_clusters =